• Skip to primary navigation

 I can assure you, however, that 408-634-2806 is not a red room number.
 As far as I know, red room numbers don’t even exist; they’re just an urban legend — a legend which, notably, forms the premise of the of the video game series Welcome to the Game.
 Indeed, it’s not even totally clear how the number 408-634-2806 gained a reputation for being a red room number in the first place; the clearest link I’ve been able to find is still tenuous: YouTube channel MKP Studios’ video on 408-634-2806 starts out by likening it to an alleged red room number they had previously called, but fails to actually connect the two numbers in any meaningful way.

-So: If 408-634-2806 is not a red room number, what the heck is it?
-Because it’s still really weird-sounding; when you call it, you hear a recording of demonic voices, someone saying “All’s well that ends well,” and a spooky music box.
+So: If 408-634-2806 was not a red room number, what the heck was it?
+Because it was still really weird-sounding; when you called it, you hear a recording of demonic voices, someone saying “All’s well that ends well,” and a spooky music box.
 It’s got to be connected to something, right?

 The answer is yes.
-It’s connected to the iOS game Superbrothers: Sword & Sworcery EP, which was released by Capybara Games in 2011.
+It was connected to the iOS game Superbrothers: Sword & Sworcery EP, which was released by Capybara Games in 2011.
 At the end of the game, you’re given a number that turns out to be this phone number.
-It may have been part of an ARG attached to the game that never quite took off, or it may not have been; I don’t know that the meaning of the message you hear when you call the number has ever been “solved.”
+It may have been part of an ARG attached to the game that never quite took off, or it may not have been; I don’t know that the meaning of the message you heard when you called the number has ever been “solved.”

 Then again, maybe it doesn’t have to be.
 Also, it’s worth noting that the message reportedly changed a few times.
 Just, y’know… FYI.